BestSonny/SparsePipedream/profiler/Minkowski/README.md

 containing all this metadata.

-During the profiling runtime, it would first load all the dataset, then run 50 time steps to warmup the GPU.
+During the profiling runtime, it would first load all the dataset, then run 50 iterations to warmup the GPU.
 After that, the profiling process begins.

 The user can specify the module_whitelist such that during profiling, the program would take each module in the module_whitelist as a depth=1 module.
 The forward and backward computational time is reported as a whole thing.

+To run `../optimizer/optimizer_graph_hierarchical_hybrid.py`, profiler needs to run on each GPU type and save the profiling output in a different directory.